 Pre-entry Professional Skills Tests

-Applicants for initial teacher education (ITE) courses are required to have passed the professional skills tests before the start of the course.
+Applicants for initial teacher training (ITT) courses are required to have passed the professional skills tests in Literacy and Numeracy before the start of the course.
 Further information is available on the Department for Education website.

-You must take the tests after you have applied and you will need to provide evidence of your application through UCAS Teacher Training when you attend the test centre.
+You can register for the skills tests before applying for teacher training.
+You must take the tests after you have applied and you will need to provide evidence of your application when you attend the test centre.
 If you are offered a place following interview, you will have to pass both the Numeracy and Literacy skills tests as one of your conditions of acceptance before the course starts.

 Please note that: